Stan: Well, we can't do anything for now - that fat bitch won't let us!

 - In a surprisingly competent localization, appears in the English release of Resonance of Fate when Leanne is wearing a Sexy Santa Dress:

-- Ratchet pulls one when meeting the Plumber, or rather his… posterior.
+- Ratchet & Clank Ratchet pulls one when meeting the Plumber, or rather his posterior.

-- Similar to the Up the Academy example above Larry Laffer can say this to the librarian Victorian Principles before transforming her:
+- Leisure Suit Larry 7: Love for Sail!: Larry Laffer can say this to the librarian Victorian Principles before transforming her:

-- Inverted in this Order of the Stick strip.
+- Inverted in this The Order of the Stick strip.

 - Sluggy Freelance gives us two in one strip.
 Being it's Sam trying it, it doesn't work very well.